 Topics will include team structure, budgeting and finances, risk management, marketing, public relations, and sponsorships with the emphasis on motorsports.
 Students will also have the opportunity to learn about networking and marketing themselves in the Motorsports industry.

 MSTE 31700 Motorsports Practicum II (1 cr.)
-P: MSTE 21700 This course engages students in a hands-on experiential learning opportunity in which they participate in the design, fabrication, assembly, and preparation of a race vehicle just as they might when engaged with a race team in the motorsports industry.
-Students will be expected to show mastery of at least 8 of 12 key skills for success in motorsports.
+P: MSTE 21700, MSTE 35000 and junior standing.
+This course engages students in a hands-on experiential learning opportunity in which they participate in the design, fabrication, assembly, and preparation of a race vehicle just as they might when engaged with a race team in the motorsports industry.
+Students will be expected to show mastery of at least 8 of 12 skills outlined in the Course Objectives.

 MSTE 32000 Motorsports Design I (3 cr.)
-P: MSTE 35000 or permission of instructor.
+P: MSTE 35000, MSTE 47200 or permission of instructor.
 Class 3.
 This course explores the design concepts and approaches of the Motorsports Industry, creating connectivity between the courses of the first two years of the Motorsports Engineering BS Program and preparing students for internships in industry.
 A student project is required.

-MSTE 33000 Data Acquisition in Motorsports (3 cr.)
-P: ECE 20400 Class 3.
-This course explores instrumentation, data acquisition, data reduction, and data analysis within the Motorsports Industry.
+MSTE 33000 Data Acquisition Motorsports I (3 cr.)
+C: ECE 20400 This course explores instrumentation, data acquisition, data reduction, and data analysis within the Motorsports Industry.

 MSTE 33100 Data Acquisition in Motorsports II (3 cr.)
-P: MSTE 33000 and MSTE 47200 This course provides an in-depth discussion to instrumentation, data acquisition, data reduction, and data analysis within the Motorsports Industry featuring case studies.
+P: MSTE 33000 and MSTE 47200.
+This course provides an in-depth discussion to instrumentation, data acquisition, data reduction, and data analysis within the Motorsports Industry featuring case studies.
 Requires a student project.

 MSTE 34000 Dynamic Systems and Signals (3 cr.)
-P: MATH 26600 and MSTE 21000.
+P: MATH 26600, ME 27000 and ME 27400.
 Introduction to dynamic engineering systems and continuous-time and discrete-time signals, mechanical electromechanical components, linear system response, Fourier and Laplace Transforms.
 The course is designed to teach the student the basic concept for modeling the behavior of dynamic systems.

 MSTE 35000 Computer Aided Design & Manufacturing (3 cr.)
-P: MSTE 29700.
-C: MSTE 21000.
+P: MSTE 29700 C: ME 27000.
+C: ME 27000.
 This course provides the basis for the computer aided engineering and analysis skills needed in the Motorsports Industry.
 The ability to visualize and conceptualize a real part in the physical world and produce graphical representations of it in 2D and 3D in Solidworks or an equivalent is a primary objective.
 Further skills to be developed include the ability to produce large assemblies of such parts with appropriate tolerancing, free form surfacing, casting shapes and casting machining, 2D drawings for use in 3D sheet metal fabrication including shrink and stretch, use of 3D models to facilitate Finite Element Analysis, Conversion of CAD model to programming of CAM machining.

 MSTE 41400 Motorsports Design II (3 cr.)
-P: MSTE 31200 and MSTE 32000 and senior standing.
-This is the culminating course in the Motorsports Engineering Plan of Study, typing together concepts from all the other courses in the curriculum, and requires a capstone design project representative of a real world project within the Motorsports Industry.
+P: MSTE 31200 and 32000.
+C: MSTE 48200 This is the culminating course in the Motorsports Engineering Plan of Study, typing together concepts from all the other courses in the curriculum, and requires a capstone design project representative of a real world project within the Motorsports Industry.

 MSTE 41700 Motorsports Practicum III (1 cr.)
-P: MSTE 31700 This course engages students in a hands-on experiential learning opportunity in which they participate in the design, fabrication, assemsbly, and preparation of a race vehicle just as they might when engaged with a race team in the motorsports industry.
+P: MSTE 31700 This course engages students in a hands-on experiential learning opportunity in which they participate in the design, fabrication, assembly, and preparation of a race vehicle just as they might when engaged with a race team in the motorsports industry.
 Students will be expected to show mastery of 12 of the 12 skills outlined in the Course Objectives.